ApryseSDK/pdftron-react-native/README.md

 ##### autoSaveEnabled
 bool, optional, default to true

-Defines whether document is automatically saved for the viewer.
+Defines whether document is automatically saved by the viewer.

 ```js
 <DocumentView